 Section 3.
 The President shall have power to appoint persons representing any class of membership to any committee that shall be established under Section 1 of this Article.
 Associate Membership shall not constitute a majority of any committee appointed under this Article except by specific authorization of the Executive Committee.
 The terms and duration of such appointments shall be at the discretion of the President.

 Section 4.
-The President shall appoint a Chair for each committee established under Sections 1 and 2 of this Article.
+The President shall appoint Committee Chairs for committees established under Sections 1 and 2 of this Article as vacancies occur.
 Each Committee Chair shall be an employee of voting membership and shall serve a term of four consecutive years, renewable at the discretion of the President.
 Such terms shall be set so that terms for the Committee Chairs are staggered.
-The Chair shall then appoint a Vice Chair.

 ARTICLE VIII RULES OF ORDER